It’s Time To RHOAR!

 COMPLETING THE ARC

-A remarkable synergy based on shared goals and principles bodes well for the grant given to RHOAR by the Appalachian Regional Council.
+A remarkable synergy based on shared goals and principles bodes well for the grant given to RHOAR by the Appalachian Regional Commission.
 Having already helped thousands recover lives of hope and purpose, the Fletcher Group’s proven recovery model promises to do the same not only in Eastern Kentucky but throughout the United States.